sudokukit/sudokukit/README.md

 ### Further Optimization
 - One big LUT to rule them all of affected indices per index
+- Optimistic LUT tables, only worry about empty cells
-- check if the lookahead invalidating actually benefits performance
+- Recursive lookahead
 - inlining even more

 ## Contributing